10 Fun British Weather Facts (and Why You ALWAYS Need a Raincoat!)September 1, 2021 • Get Outdoors

 4) Stats, stats and more stats

 December 2015 was the wettest calendar month on record for the UK (records date back to 1910), with rainfall at 91 per cent above normal.
 Funny enough, it was also the warmest December on record.
 More numbers – it rains for 156.2 days per year in Britain.
-Glasgow is the UK’s wettest city with an average of 170.3 days of rainfall a year.
-So which city is the driest?
-Apparently, it’s Cambridge with “only” 107.5 rainy days a year.
+Cardiff is the UK’s wettest city with an average monthly rainfall of 96mm and the average number of wet days per month standing at 12.4.

 5) It’s raining cats and dogs